7. Skip to content

 """

-If no sample is provided, one is drawn from the current
+sample is provided, one is drawn internally.

 Args:

-x: Optional input sample tensor.
+x: Optional input sample to evaluate.
+If None,

 Returns: